diem-project/diem-docs/reference/en/14 - Responsibilities and permissions.markdown

 Several people can get involved in the creation of a professional website.
-As the superadmin of the system, you need to give each one the good permissions.
+As the superadmin of the system, you need to give each person the appropriate permissions.

-In order to allow precise responsabilities, Diem provides lots of permissions, and some predefined groups.
+In order to allow precise allocation of responsibilities, Diem provides lots of permissions, and some predefined groups.

 ## Groups